ta4g/ta4g/README.md

 ***Technical Analysis For Go***

-Ta4g is an open source Java library for [technical analysis](http://en.wikipedia.org/wiki/Technical_analysis).
+Ta4g is an open source library for [technical analysis](http://en.wikipedia.org/wiki/Technical_analysis).

 It provides the basic components for creation, evaluation and execution of trading strategies.